Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Discussion

 Through extensive simulations, we found that, compared to the unadjusted estimator, propensity score weighting estimators are clearly more statistically efficient by leveraging prognostic baseline covariates for estimating both the WR and WD.
-Furthermore, the augmented weighting estimators showed a further improvement in efficiency as expected, except under unbalanced randomization and with correctly-specified outcome regression based on the interaction model \eqref{interaction}; in that case, the performance of the propensity score weighting and augmented weighting estimators performed rather similarly, even when the sample size increases.
-When the sample size was relatively small, e.g., $n\leq 120$, the OW estimator is marginally more efficient than the IPW estimator, which is generally consistent with the findings in \citet{zeng2021propensity} for estimating the conventional average treatment effect estimand.
-Under an unbalanced design with smaller sample sizes, AOW is also more efficient than AIPW, which may be also due to the exact balance property of OW --- that is, it removes all chance imbalance in the baseline covariates adjusted in a propensity score model by logistic regression \citep{Li2018,zeng2021propensity}.
-But in most cases with sufficient sample sizes, our observations are that OW and IPW, AOW and AIPW have similar performance when addressing the WR and WD, which is consistent with prior findings for comparing IPW and OW in randomized trials with a binary outcome \citep{zhu2024leveraging}.
-Finally, as a cautionary note, we observed that when estimating the win ratio, the IPW estimator could be less efficient than the unadjusted estimator when the sample size was extremely small (e.g., $n=60$) and the degree of treatment effect heterogeneity was moderate.
-Based on this observation, we advocate to use the OW estimator when the sample size is limited, say $n\leq 120$, to safeguard potential finite-sample efficiency loss.
-When implementing our methods for inference, we have provided closed-form variance estimations for all proposed estimators without the need for resampling.
-Our simulation results confirm that all resulting interval estimators generally achieve close to nominal coverage for estimating the WR and WD.
+Furthermore, the augmented weighting estimators showed a further improvement in efficiency, except under unbalanced randomization and with correctly-specified outcome regression based on the interaction model \eqref{interaction}; in that case, the performance of the propensity score weighting and augmented weighting estimators performed rather similarly, even when the sample size increases.
+When the sample size was relatively small, e.g., $n\leq 120$, the OW estimator is marginally more efficient than the IPW estimator.
+Under an unbalanced design with smaller sample sizes, AOW is also more efficient than AIPW and empirical type I error rate of AOW is closer to the nominal 5\% level.
+But in most cases with sufficient sample sizes, our observations are that OW and IPW, AOW and AIPW have similar performance when addressing the WR and WD, which is consistent with prior findings for comparing IPW and OW in randomized trials with a binary outcome \citep{zeng2021propensity}.
+Finally, as a cautionary note, we observed that when estimating the WR, the IPW estimator could be less efficient than the unadjusted estimator when the sample size was extremely small (e.g., $n=60$) and the degree of treatment effect heterogeneity was moderate.
+Based on this observation, we advocate using the OW estimator when the sample size is limited, to safeguard potential finite-sample efficiency loss.